Swing Time (film): Plot

 Lucky and Pop check into the hotel where Penny and Mabel live.
-Lucky tries and fails to win a tuxedo for the audition by playing strip piquet.
-They miss the audition, and Penny gets mad at Lucky yet again.
+Lucky fails to win a tuxedo for the audition by playing strip piquet.
+They miss the audition, and Penny gets mad at Lucky again.
 He and Pop picket in front of Penny's apartment door for a week.
 Mabel intervenes, and Penny forgives him, agreeing to a second audition.
-At the Silver Sandal, bandleader Ricardo Romero (Georges Metaxa), who wants to marry Penny, refuses to play for them.
+At the Silver Sandal, bandleader Ricardo Romero, who wants to marry Penny, refuses to play for them.
 The club owner cannot force him because he lost Romero's contract in a bet with Club Raymond.
 At the casino, Pop warns Lucky that he is about to win enough money to marry Margaret.
 He takes his bet off the table.
 The club owner wagers Ricardo's contract on a cut of the cards.
 Seeing that Raymond intends to cheat, Pop cheats too, and Lucky wins the contract.

 Lucky and Penny are dance partners, but he avoids seeing her alone.
 He lacks the nerve to tell her about Margaret.
 Mabel arranges a trip to the country.
-Lucky resists the temptation to snuggle in a snow-covered gazebo, prompting Penny to sing "A Fine Romance."
-Pop lets slip the truth about Margaret, and Lucky sings the rest.
+Lucky resists the temptation to snuggle in a snow-covered gazebo, prompting "A Fine Romance".
+Pop lets the truth slip about Margaret.
 In the remodeled Silver Sandal, Penny refuses another proposal from Ricardo.
-Mabel dares her to give Lucky "a great big kiss."
+Mabel dares her to give Lucky "a great big kiss".
 They do kiss behind a dressing room door.
-Pop lets his sleight of hand become known to Raymond, who insists on playing Lucky for the contract.
+Pop lets his sleight of hand become known to Raymond, who insists on competing with Lucky for the contract.
 He loses.
-Margaret shows up, and Lucky asks her to meet him the next day.
+Margaret arrives, and Lucky asks her to meet him the next day.
 While Lucky is indecisive, Penny becomes heartbroken.
-Lucky finds her in the deserted club, where he learns she has agreed to marry Ricardo.
-Asked about the future, he sings "Never Gonna Dance," segueing without dialogue into their dance to "The Way You Look Tonight."
+Lucky finds her in the deserted club, where he learns that she has agreed to marry Ricardo.
+Asked about the future, he sings "Never Gonna Dance", segueing without dialogue into their dance to "The Way You Look Tonight".

-The next day, Margaret tells Lucky she wants to marry someone else.
+The next day, Margaret tells Lucky that she wants to marry someone else.
 Everyone laughs until Pop announces that Ricardo and Penny will be married that afternoon.
 They rush to intervene and manage to pull off the trouser gag.
 While waiting for the nonexistent alteration, Ricardo struggles to keep up a pair of baggy pants.
-An infectious round of laughter causes Penny to call off the wedding, having been won over by Lucky.
+An infectious round of laughter causes Penny to call off the wedding, having been wooed by Lucky.